Charlotte and Her Boyfriend: Production and release

-Charlotte et son Jules was Godard's first work with Jean-Paul Belmondo, whom he was introduced to by Anne Collette.
+Charlotte et son Jules was Godard's first work with Jean-Paul Belmondo, to whom he was introduced by Anne Collette.

 In 1957, Jean-Luc Godard, with the help of Éric Rohmer, began devising a series of short films centered on two young women named Charlotte and Véronique.
 Godard had previously directed a short documentary, Operation beton, and a short narrative film, Une femme coquette, both in 1955.
 However, most of his work was as a writer for Cahiers du Cinéma, a film journal through which young filmmakers of the budding French New Wave espoused their theory and critique of film.
 Although Godard had written a feature-length screenplay, Odile, the project came to nothing.
 Rohmer wrote the first film in the series, and in late 1957, it was produced as Tous les garçons s'appellent Patrick (All the Boys Are Called Patrick) by Pierre Braunberger, with Godard as director.
 The plot sees the principal characters, Charlotte and Véronique, realizing that they are both dating the same man, named Patrick.
 Rohmer did not agree with Godard's changes to the screenplay, and made the next film in the series, Véronique et son cancre (Véronique and Her Dunce) without Godard.
 Godard wrote his own script for next film in the series, which became Charlotte and Her Boyfriend.

 Godard first cast his then girlfriend, Anne Collette, for Tous les garçons s'appellent Patrick, and she returned for his second film in the series.
 While on the set of Sois belle et tais-toi, Collette introduced Godard to fellow actor Jean-Paul Belmondo, at the time a theatre actor without much film experience.
 Godard met with Belmondo in the Brasserie Lipp and suggested that they work together, to which Belmondo agreed, believing Godard would never complete a film.
 The two later ran into each other, whereupon Godard offered Belmondo 50,000 francs to act in a film set in his apartment.
 Godard shot the film in his hotel on the Rue de Rennes.
 The filming location initially troubled Belmondo, who suspected the film to be a pretense for a proposition.
 Michel Latouche acted as Godard's director of photography.

 After filming, the project was left aside for months, until a promise by director Jacques Becker to screen it alongside his next film influenced Braunberger to fund the film's dubbing.
 Belmondo was unable to dub his lines due to his service in Algeria, and allowed Godard to do it himself on the condition that he cast Belmondo in his first feature film.
 Charlotte et son Jules was never screened alongside Becker's next film, The Hole, as promised; not only was the film too long, by the time of its 1960 release Godard had completed his first feature, Breathless, and Becker had died.
 Although the original film was 20 minutes long, in the United Kingdom it was cut down by a third, where the uncut version was rated X.